ysl2/niicat/Readme.md

 ## Copyright

-Thanks to the original author for awesome work!
+Thanks to the original authors for awesome work!

 Copyright © German Cancer Research Center (DKFZ), Division of Medical Image Computing (MIC).
 Please make sure that your usage of this code is in compliance with the [code license](LICENSE).